carloscastellanos/teaching/Arduino/Apps/lanterns.md

 ![Photocell breadboard layout](img/Screenshot-photocell.png) ![Photocell scematic](img/photocell_schem.png)

-## Step 3: Reading Analog Values from Photocell
+## Step 3: Reading Analog Values from a Photocell

 Upload this Arduino code to your microcontroller and open the Serial Monitor.